Narrowband Receive Array

 complex matrix NSE on L

-Antenna array property | Sublattice weights |
+Antenna Array Property | Sublattice weights |

 ---|---|

-Replicated grating |
+Replicated grid |

 All sublattices have the same dimensions.
-Then the sublattice weights form a matrix NSE by N. NSE is the number of antenna elements in each sublattice, N is the number of sublattices.
-Each column of WS specifies the weights for the corresponding sublattice. |
+Then the weights of the sublattices form a matrix NSE on N. NSE is the number of antenna elements in each sublattice, N is the number of sublattices.
+Each WS column sets the weights for the corresponding sublattice. |

-Broken antenna array |
+The broken antenna array |

 The sublattices may not have the same dimensions.
-In this case, the sublattice weights can be given as a matrix NSE by N, where NSE is the number of antenna elements in the largest sublattice.
-The first Q entries in each column are the antenna element weights for the sublattice, where Q is the number of antenna elements in the sublattice. |
+In this case, the weights of the sublattices can be set as a matrix NSE by N, where NSE is the number of antenna elements in the largest sublattice.
+The first Q entries in each column are the weights of the antenna elements for the sublattice, where Q is the number of antenna elements in the sublattice. |

 Dependencies

-for the Subarray steering method parameter.
+value for the Subarray steering method parameter.

 Data types: Float16